StoneCypher/todo_redux_to_not/walkthrough.md

 We can break these up into a bunch of files if we want to, and it'd be smart to run this through a static Babel build, but, this is fine for making an example.

+The vanilla way ends up with five controls, one class, one instance, and one library (`React`.)

+`todo.html` - 114 lines, self-contained

 ```html
 <!doctype html>
 <html>